axibase/atsd-use-cases/research/workshop/technical-writing.md

 The above example is not as ambiguous as possible, because the subject doing the logging is named in the `.log` file.
 Other sentences however, do not offer such a straightforward solution:

-* The script will continuously read consumer offsets from Kafka and send the offsets to ATSD as series commands.
+* The script continuously reads consumer offsets from Kafka and send the offsets to ATSD as series commands.
 It can copy the commands to `stdout` for debugging.
   * Are you talking about the script, Kafka, or ATSD?

 Specify:

-* The script will continuously read consumer offsets from Kafka and send the offsets to ATSD as series commands.
+* The script continuously reads consumer offsets from Kafka and send the offsets to ATSD as series commands.
 Kafka copies the commands to `stdout` for debugging.

 ### Second Person